FarhadBanazadeh/sequence-computations/README.md

 6. Base accelerated map with three observed positive attractors up to 10^9 (v1.0), Zenodo `22662980` Extended Version 2.0 with exhaustive computational verification through `10^11` — Zenodo `228345178.
 7. Its exactly conjugate `4^r-scaled family — Zenodo `22671949`
+8. Extended Version 3.0 with exact 3-adic symbolic dynamics, a density-one first-descent theorem, algebraic cycle analysis, and exhaustive computational verification through (10^{11}) — Zenodo 22922802

 ## IV.
 Ternary (5k±1)/4 line

-8. Base map with two observed attractors and exhaustive verification through `10^10` — Zenodo `22709065`
+9. Base map with two observed attractors and exhaustive verification through `10^10` — Zenodo `22709065`
-9. Its exactly conjugate `5^r-scaled family — Zenodo `22714150`
+10. Its exactly conjugate `5^r-scaled family — Zenodo `22714150`

 ## V. Reduced (5k+1(3))/4 line

-10. Base residue-dependent reduced map with four observed attractors and exhaustive verification of all `5,000,000,000` positive odd starting values below `10^10` — Zenodo `22726453`
+11. Base residue-dependent reduced map with four observed attractors and exhaustive verification of all `5,000,000,000` positive odd starting values below `10^10` — Zenodo `22726453`
-11. Its exactly conjugate `5^r-scaled family with transferred `10^10` finite verification — Zenodo `22746283`
+12. Its exactly conjugate `5^r-scaled family with transferred `10^10` finite verification — Zenodo `22746283`

 ## VI.
 Reduced (5k−1(3))/4 line

-12. Base residue-dependent reduced map with two observed attractors and exhaustive verification of all 50,000,000,000 positive odd starting values below 10^11 — Zenodo 22752810`
+13. Base residue-dependent reduced map with two observed attractors and exhaustive verification of all 50,000,000,000 positive odd starting values below 10^11 — Zenodo 22752810`
-13.`5^r-scaled family of the reduced `5k−1(3)/4` map with exact algebraic conjugacy, two-attractor transport, orbit-statistic invariance, and transfer of the `10^11` finite verification — Zenodo 22770779
+14.`5^r-scaled family of the reduced `5k−1(3)/4` map with exact algebraic conjugacy, two-attractor transport, orbit-statistic invariance, and transfer of the `10^11` finite verification — Zenodo 22770779

 ## VII.
 Reduced (6k±{1,2})/5 line

-14. Base residue-dependent reduced map with three observed attractors and exhaustive verification of all 80,000,000,000 positive starting values not divisible by 5 up to `10^11` — Zenodo 22786203
+15. Base residue-dependent reduced map with three observed attractors and exhaustive verification of all 80,000,000,000 positive starting values not divisible by 5 up to `10^11` — Zenodo 22786203
-15. Its exactly conjugate 6^r-scaled family with three-attractor transport, orbit-statistic invariance, and transfer of the 10^11 finite verification — Zenodo 22809470
+16. Its exactly conjugate 6^r-scaled family with three-attractor transport, orbit-statistic invariance, and transfer of the 10^11 finite verification — Zenodo 22809470
-16. Floor-based reduced map $T(n)=(\lfloor 6n/5\rfloor+1)/5^{\nu_5(\lfloor 6n/5\rfloor+1)}$ with one observed attractor, complete 5-adic reduction, and exhaustive verification of all positive starting values up to 10^11 — Zenodo 22856438
+17. Floor-based reduced map $T(n)=(\lfloor 6n/5\rfloor+1)/5^{\nu_5(\lfloor 6n/5\rfloor+1)}$ with one observed attractor, complete 5-adic reduction, and exhaustive verification of all positive starting values up to 10^11 — Zenodo 22856438

 ## VIII.
 Ternary (7k±1)/6 line

-17. Base ternary residue-dependent reduced map with a single observed attractor and exhaustive verification of all 33,333,333,333 admissible starting values below `10^11` — Zenodo 22829703
+18. Base ternary residue-dependent reduced map with a single observed attractor and exhaustive verification of all 33,333,333,333 admissible starting values below `10^11` — Zenodo 22829703
-18. Exact 7^r-scaled family of the ternary (7k±1)/6 map, with algebraic conjugacy, preservation of trajectories, valuations, stopping times and cycle structure, and transfer of the complete base verification below 10^11 to the corresponding scaled domains — Zenodo 22845484
+19. Exact 7^r-scaled family of the ternary (7k±1)/6 map, with algebraic conjugacy, preservation of trajectories, valuations, stopping times and cycle structure, and transfer of the complete base verification below 10^11 to the corresponding scaled domains — Zenodo 22845484

 ---